Edward Hodson Bayley

 Edward Hodson Bayley (1841 – 7 March 1938) was a British businessman and Liberal Party politician.

 Early life

 Born in Accrington, Lancashire, he was the second son of the Reverend Dr Johnathon Bayley, a pastor with the Swedenborgian New Church and his wife Lydia née Hodson.
 He was educated in England, France and Germany.

 Business Interests

 He moved to the south east suburbs of London and established E H Bayley & Co., waggon builders, at Newington Causeway.
 In 1892 he was described as a "wheelwright and fire escape manufacturer".
 He was also the chairman of three other transport-related businesses: the West Metropolitan Tramways Company, the London Improved Cab Company and of the United Horseshoe and Nail Company.
 He also sat on the London board of the Equitable Life Assurance Society of the United States.
-His first wife was an American woman, Josephine Simon.
-After her death in 1881, Bayley founded the New Church Orphanage in her memory.
+His first wife was Hannah Moore, daughter of Denis Moore and Grace Walker.
+After her death 1880, Bayley founded the New Church Orphanage in her memory.
+His second wife was an American woman, Josephine Eva Simon.